 Tokyo Mizube Line has three main lines.
 The Asakusa Odaiba Cruise offers a leisurely trip between slightly above Asakusa and Odaiba, allowing you to get on and off at six different stops, such as Azumaba, Ryogoku, Etchujima, St. Luke’s Garden, and Hamarikyu Gardens.

 With the Asakusa Kasai Cruise, look forward to following the Sumida River upstream from Ryogoku to Asakusa.
-There, the water bus will turns downstream once more, taking you to Odaiba Kaihin Park, and further to the famous Kasai Rinkai Park in the east of Tokyo, where attractions such as an aquarium and a Ferris wheel can be enjoyed.
+There, the water bus will turn downstream once more, taking you to Odaiba Seaside Park and further to the famous Kasai Rinkai Park in the east of Tokyo, where attractions such as an aquarium and a Ferris wheel can be enjoyed.

-The third line is the Odaiba Kasai Tour, running back and forth from the Kasai Rinkai Park and the Odaiba Kaihin Park, covering a very wide area on the way.
+The third line is the Odaiba Kasai Tour, running back and forth from the Kasai Rinkai Park and the Odaiba Seaside Park, covering a vast area on the way.

-are: 1,130 yen from Asakusa (Nitenmon) to Odaiba Kaihin Park
+・Fare: 1,130 yen from Asakusa (Nitenmon) to Odaiba Seaside Park

-Duration: between 45 and 75 minutes from Asakusa (Nitenmon) to Odaiba Kaihin Park
+・Duration: Between 45 and 75 minutes from Asakusa (Nitenmon) to Odaiba Seaside Park

 Tokyo Mizube Cruising Line東京水辺ライン